The business understanding stage of the Team Data Science Process lifecycle

 - Identify data sources: Find the relevant data that helps you answer the questions that define the objectives of the project.

 A central objective of this step is to identify the key business variables that the analysis needs to predict.
 We refer to these variables as the model targets, and we use the metrics associated with them to determine the success of the project.
 Two examples of such targets are sales forecasts or the probability of an order being fraudulent.

 Define the project goals by asking and refining "sharp" questions that are relevant, specific, and unambiguous.
 Data science is a process that uses names and numbers to answer such questions.
-For more information on asking sharp questions, see the How to do data science blog.
 You typically use data science or machine learning to answer five types of questions:

 - How much or how many? (regression)

 - Which group? (clustering)

 Determine which of these questions you're asking and how answering it achieves your business goals.